-A. The district has the responsibility to review all election-related materials and activities paid for with public funds or involving public employees to be sure they are advocacy free.
-If a citizen believes something the district does advocates a positive or negative vote, that individual can file a complaint with the Secretary of State.
+A. The district has the responsibility to review all election-related materials and activities paid for with public funds or involving public employees to be sure they are advocacy-free.
+If a community member believes something the district produces advocates a positive or negative vote, that individual can file a complaint with the Secretary of State.
 The Secretary of State’s Elections Division reviews the complaint.
 If the district and/or employees are found in violation of the law, they may be fined.
 Or if a public official "expends any public money in excess of the amounts, or for any other or different purposes than authorized by law," that official can be sued by the county district attorney or taxpayer from that district (ORS 294.100 (2)).

 Q. Can school board members engage in advocacy activities?

 A. Yes.
 They can engage in advocacy activities at any time as long as no public funds are involved.

 School boards can pass resolutions in support of or in opposition to measures.
 The action can be reported in board minutes and board reports, but no public funds should be used for any further publication of the action.

 Q. Can district employees engage in advocacy activities?

 A. Yes, as long as these activities take place outside of work hours and do not involve use of public resources.

 Q. Can the campaign committee hold meetings in district buildings?